Weber Q1200 Liquid Propane Portable Grill

 Around 200 square inches, enough for a couple or a small family.
 A tough cast aluminum grill that runs very hot and even, ideal for RV trips if you like a hard sear.
 It scores 87 out of 100.

-It sears like a machine and the cast body took every bump on the road trip, but I could rarely turn it below halfway without it still running hot.
+It sears like a machine and the cast body took every bump on the road trip, but we could rarely turn it below halfway without it still running hot.

 Read our full Char-Broil Grill2Go X200 Portable Gas Grill review →